AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 Automated tests are preferred because they are relatively fast and can be run as often as needed without human involvement.
 To perform an automated test efficiently, you need three pieces: an isolated test environment, a test scripting language (such as Python), and an open-source automation framework.

-Manual Testing is used for:
+**Automated Testing is used for:**

-Regression Testing: It is a repetitive test e.g developing a script to test mundane tasks and standard functions.
+**Regression Testing** - It is a repetitive test e.g developing a script to test mundane tasks and standard functions.
 A regression test is a software testing process that checks an application to see if the changes in new versions have destroyed or damaged old functionalities.
 This type of test can be time-consuming.

-Performance Testing: Its aim is to measure response time of a system or an application.
+**Performance Testing** - Its aim is to measure response time of a system or an application.
 Most testers prefer automated tests, as they offer accurate results with minimal human intervention.

-Load Testing: This type of testing simulates a heavy load on the website.
+**Load Testing** - This type of testing simulates a heavy load on the website.
 This way developers can identify weaknesses in the system
 With this type of test, the idea is to simulate a heavy load on the website, which helps developers identify weaknesses in the system and make adjustments.
 Only automated tests can provide such simulations effectively.

 </br>